 Adoption and implementation

 The adoption and implementation of the Compliance Program is mandatory for Eni SpA and all its subsidiaries in Italy and abroad, each of which adopt it by resolution of the Board of Directors.
 Companies or entities in which Eni does not have a controlling interest are also required to comply with the standards set out in the anti-corruption regulations, as well as maintaining an adequate internal control system, in line with the provisions of anti-corruption laws.

-To ensure the effectiveness of Eni’s Anti-Corruption Compliance Program, a dedicated organisational structure was created, with the task of providing specialised anti-corruption assistance to Eni and its unlisted subsidiaries in Italy and abroad.
-This unit is managed directly by the “Integrated Compliance” Department, which in turn reports directly to the chief executive of Eni SpA.
+To ensure the effectiveness of Anti-Corruption Compliance Program, a dedicated organisational structure was created, with the task of providing specialised anti-corruption assistance to Eni and its unlisted subsidiaries in Italy and abroad.
+This Unit is managed directly by the “Integrated Compliance” Function, which in turn reports directly to the Chief Executive Officer of Eni SpA.

-In order to preside over possible criticalities, Eni's Anti-corruption Compliance Program provides for the implementation of an anti-corruption due diligence on counterparties at risk.
+In order to preside over possible criticalities, Eni's Anti-Corruption Compliance Program provides for the implementation of an anti-corruption due diligence on counterparties potentially at risk (“due diligence”).
 During the due diligence the integrity, professional reliability and reputation of the potential counterpart are assessed.
 Each due diligence must be initiated promptly and, however, must be completed before any commitments are undertaken with the counterparties at risk.
-This activity is carried out by Eni, acting as data controller, in accordance with the forecasts laid down in the Regulation (EU) 2016/679 ("GDPR") and the principles of correctness and transparency, purpose, accuracy, minimization, preservation, integrity and security, empowerment and protection of the rights of the person concerned.
+This activity is carried out by Eni, acting as Data Controller, in accordance with the provisions laid down in the Regulation (EU) 2016/679 ("GDPR") and the principles of correctness and transparency, purpose, accuracy, minimization, preservation, integrity and security, empowerment and protection of the rights of the person concerned.